John Dewey High School: School facilities

 One of the many innovative features are the Dewey learning centers, which are commonly called "resource centers."
 These are located centrally between five or six classrooms, staffed by a teacher and a paraprofessional.
 Each major department has one — English & Literature, Mathematics, Social Studies, Science, Foreign Language, Music, Art and the Universal Resource Center.
 For each band (class period), subject teachers in designated resource centers are there to facilitate students in academics.
 Students who are free may go to resource centers for assistance in homework, projects, or independent study, or to socialize with others.

 Unlike the majority of New York City public schools, Dewey does not share its campus with any other school.
 The campus includes the main building, a statue as well as stone plaques to honor alumni.
 The school has a football, soccer, lacrosse, and softball field which is utilized in various ways.
 The school also has an outdoor tennis field and two parking lots.

 The library has a collections of more than 30,000 books, magazines, and about 12 computers for student, parent, and faculty use.

 Students utilize the many facilities in which they work side by side with either their teachers, peers, and friends.
 This enables students to fulfill their personal interests and can concurrently build a steady foundation for advancements in their life.

-Most classroom are outfitted with 2 to 40 computers or laptops.
-Classroom are also equipped with Smart Boards, Promethean Boards and Elmo Projectors.
+Most classrooms are outfitted with 2 to 40 computers or laptops.
+Classrooms are also equipped with Smart Boards, Promethean Boards and Elmo Projectors.